microsoft/mu_silicon_arm_tiano/ArmPkg/Drivers/SmmuDxe/README.md

 - The Platform will construct a SMMU config HOB and publish for SmmuDxe to consume:
 - Append the IORT structure to this struct and update the fields accordingly.
 - Append the SmmuDisabledList as a UINT64 array.
-SmmuDxe will parse this Offset and interpret as a `(UINT64*)` and iterate on that array of smmu base addresses based on the SmmuDisabledSize.
+SmmuDxe will parse this Offset and interpret as a `(UINT64*)` and iterate on that array of SMMU base addresses based on the SmmuDisabledSize.
 SmmuDxe will derive the number of SMMU's in the SmmuDisabledListOffset with `SmmuDisabledListSize / sizeof(UINT64)`